25+ Gifts You Can Make Yourself

-I have had the same passion for craft and making things which I have my mum to thank for showing me the realms of possibility and opportunities in being creative.
+I have had the same passion for crafts and making things and I have my mum to thank for showing me the realms of possibility and opportunities in being creative.

 She never got to use the great tool we all have at our disposal, that of the internet, which has a wealth of help out there for all budding creative fingertips and for those looking for new challenges in gift making.
 Information is now just a click away, so no excuses!